Unemployment claims in New York declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Ithaca Journal: New York unemployment claims declined last week
+This article originally appeared on The Evening Tribune: Unemployment claims in New York declined last week